 Tips for Buying and Using Epoxy for Countertops

 One topic that often crops up when buying epoxy concerns the amount required, which largely depends on the thickness of each coat of epoxy.
-Most people apply a skim (thin) coat and one or more additional coats to achieve a total thickness between ⅛ and ¼ inch.
-Since a gallon of epoxy equals 231 square inches, measure your countertop and do some quick math to find a reasonably accurate answer.
+Most people apply a skim (thin) coat and one or more additional coats to achieve a total thickness of between ⅛ and ¼ inch.
+A gallon of mixed epoxy equals 231 cubic inches of volume, which can be used to calculate how much epoxy you’ll need for your countertops.
 Most of these products have similar coverage, and manufacturers frequently provide guidance about the required amount.